 Researchers in the Primate Cognition and Behavior Laboratory, directed by Dr. Dorothy Fragaszy of the Behavioral and Brain Sciences Program, study behavior from a broadly ethological perspective (that is, with the goal of understanding the development, function, and evolution of behavior, and the mechanims that support it).
-Current projects concern manual dexterity, tool use, spatial organization, social learning, and feeding behavior in wild bearded capuchin monkeys (Sapajus libidinosus) in Brazil (www.EthoCebus.org).
+Current projects concern manual dexterity, tool use, spatial organization, social learning, and feeding behavior in wild bearded capuchin monkeys (Sapajus libidinosus) in Brazil (http://www.ip.usp.br/ethocebus/), and thorugh collaboration with anthropological colleagues, manual dexeterity in wild chimpanzees fishing for termites.
 In the past we conducted most of our experimental work with a captive colony of tufted capuchin monkeys (formerly Cebus apella, now identified as Sapajus spp.) but these monkeys have now retired to Jungle Friends Sanctuary, in Gainesville, Florida.
-We also have begun a project studying the red and green macaws (Ara chloropterus) at our field site in Brazil.

 For more detailed descriptions of our research visit Projects.
 For more information about the individuals involved with the lab please visit People.

 UGA Warnell School of Forestry, Athens, USA

 School of Archaeology, University of Oxford, Oxford, UK

 Language Research Center, Georgia State University, Atlanta, USA